#

 })

-// Bob signs and broadcasts the swap transaction
+// Bob signs and broadcasts the transaction to execute the swap

 await bob.sign(tx)